-I’m a professor of literature and creative writing at Washington State University.
+I’m Regents Professor of literature and creative writing at Washington State University.
 I’ve spent a good deal of my life studying the poetry of eighteenth and nineteenth-century Britain.

 My theory of wilderness backpacking is this: for every day on the trail, you get two days of post-wilderness high.
 I get into the backcountry as often as I can.